 La Plata Property Overview

-The La Plata silver-gold-copper property is located in southwest Colorado and covers 32.7 square kilometers (km2) approximately 26 kilometers northwest of Durango, Colorado within the historic high-grade La Plata mining district (the “District”) at the southern end of the prolific Colorado Mineral Belt.
-The road accessible project hosts a large-scale precious-metals-rich porphyry system with associated high-grade silver and gold epithermal deposits.
+The road accessible La Plata project covers 33 square kilometers approximately 26 km northwest of Durango, Colorado, within the historic high-grade La Plata mining district located at the southwest end of the prolific Colorado Mineral Belt.
+Mineralization is related to a large-scale precious-metals-rich porphyry copper system with associated high-grade silver and gold epithermal vein and replacement deposits.

 The La Plata district has a long and rich history of mining with the first silver deposits discovered in the 1700s by Spanish explorers.
 High-grade silver and gold production has been documented from the 1870s through the early 1940s from vein structures, replacement bodies and breccia zones at over 90 individual mines and prospects.
 From the 1950s to 1970s, major miners Rio Tinto, Exxon and Freeport-McMoRan explored in the District focusing on the significant potential for bulk-tonnage disseminated and stockwork porphyry-hosted copper mineralization1.